b-lukaszuk/RJ_BS_eng/contents/association.md

 `cc` our `aa` makes the greater the correlation coefficient.
 So, although possible, it makes little logical sense to compare a part of something with its total.
-Therefore, in reality running `getCorAndPval(candyBars.carb, candyBars.total)` does not make much sense despite the interesting result it seems to produce.
+Therefore, in reality running `getCorAndPval(candyBars.carb, candyBars.total)` makes no point despite the interesting result it seems to produce.

+## Exercises - Association {#sec:association_exercises}

+Just like in the previous chapters here you will find some exercises that you may want to solve to get from this chapter as much as you can (best option).
+Alternatively, you may read the task descriptions and the solutions (and try to understand them).

+## Solutions - Association {#sec:association_exercises_solutions}

+In this sub-chapter you will find exemplary solutions to the exercises from the previous section.

 To be continued...